MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/vectorimage.rst

 Drawing With Opacity
 ~~~~~~~~~~~~~~~~~~~~

-The vector graphics image can be drawn with a global opacity level.
+The vector image can be drawn with a global opacity level.

 |startTable|